 . . . back to [ TABLE OF CONTENTS ]

-High-level radioactive wastes produced by reactors are capable, in principle, of causing "millions to billions of fatal cancer doses . . . an admittedly unlikely scenario.
-The U.S. Geological Survey has pointed out that there isn't enough fresh water in the world to dissolve these wastes to "acceptable" levels of concentrations.
+High-level radioactive wastes produced by reactors are capable, in principle, of causing "millions to billions of fatal cancer doses . . . an admittedly unlikely scenario."
+The U.S. Geological Survey has pointed out that there isn't enough fresh water in the world to dissolve these wastes to "acceptable" levels of contamination.

 The B.C.
 Medical Association considers it "irresponsible in the extreme for the government of Canada to allow the further development of uranium mining and reactor construction until a safe, proven, permanent waste disposal technology is developed for the wastes that have already been produced.[11; 23]